JoeMoon1506

 The Munster Rule

-That rule matters because this project is not just about Cork as a city.
+That matters because this save is not just about Cork as a city.
 It is about Cork’s place within Munster, one of Ireland’s four provinces and a region with a strong sporting, cultural and local identity.
 Munster is made up of six counties: Cork, Kerry, Limerick, Clare, Tipperary and Waterford.
 Within that are proud footballing communities, historic towns, major cities and local identities that all feed into the idea of a wider regional pathway.

 Tactical Vision